mariasfiraiala/summer-of-code-2021/content/en/docs/sessions/04-complex-applications/index.md

 ![filesystems menu](/docs/sessions/04-complex-applications/images/filesystems.png)

-The InitRD filesystem can load only [cpio archives](https://www.ibm.com/docs/en/zos/2.2.0?topic=formats-cpio-format-cpio-archives), so to load our SQLite script into RamFS filesystem, we need to create a cpio out of it.
+The InitRD filesystem can load only [cpio archives](https://www.ibm.com/docs/en/zos/2.2.0?topic=formats-cpio-format-cpio-archives), so to load our SQLite script into InitRD filesystem, we need to create a cpio out of it.
 This can be achieved the following way: Create a folder, move the SQLite script in it, and `cd `in it.
 After that we run the following command: